 You can read the essays selected to represent the UK in this year’s European final below.
 Winners will be announced at the end of September 2016

-Last year the UK celebrated an unprecedented 2 winners in the competition.
-We were very excited and proud to discover that 15 year old Lewis Shaw from Annan in Dumfries and Galloway had won the junior category of the competition.
+We are hoping this years’ finalists will follow in the footsteps of last years’ when the UK celebrated an unprecedented 2 winners in the competition.
+We were very excited and proud to celebrate the fact that 15 year old Lewis Shaw from Annan in Dumfries and Galloway had won the junior category of the competition.
 Even better Lyn Street from Newport, South Wales won the senior category as well.
 Both writers received a bumper $1,000 each in prize money.